 Steward and the King, The

 The rocks were a constant battle.
-Remembering Legolas and the snow, Gimli muttered, “The Elf would have been of more use to you.”
-But the rocks, wicked as they were, seemed to speak to the Dwarf and the party made steady progress.
+Remembering Legolas and the snow, Gimli muttered, "The Elf would have been of more use to you."
+But the rocks, wicked as they were, seemed to speak to the Dwarf and the party made steady progress south and down.

-“Don’t kill him!”
+"Don't kill him!"
 Frodo said.
 He wanted to make it an order.
-Gandalf’s words echoed in his mind.
-It was pity that stayed Bilbo’s hand.
-He searched for reasons that would convince.
-“We’re enough to guard him.
-What he knows could be useful.”
+Gandalf's words echoed in his mind.
+It was pity that stayed Bilbo's hand.
+Gollum stared at him and went very still.
+The other three faces were angry, but not Frodo.
+Frodo searched for reasons that would convince.
+"We're enough to guard him.
+What he knows could be useful."

 Sam opened his mouth to voice his opinion again, but Faramir stopped the debate.
-“We are here to help Frodo, not tell him what to do,” he said.
-[Gimli muttered about Faramir's bad shot.
-"I did not miss," Faramir said coldly.
-Frodo, appreciates that, Gimli didn't.]
+"We are here to help Frodo, not tell him what to do."

 "He will slow us down," Gimli grumbled.

-[Gollum became a well-guarded guide.
-They stayed on the east bank, as far away from the Black Gate as possible.
-Gollum, when captured and pleading for his live, had said he knew a way in, which seemed to be Morgul Vale.
+They stayed on the east bank, travelling south toward Ithilien, as far away from the Black Gate as possible.
+Gollum said he knew a way in, which seemed to be Morgul Vale.
 Gimli was right.
 Having the creature in the party slowed them down even more than the rocks, for he was always under guard.
-Faramir and Gimli always found a place that was somehow enclosed when they slept, and the four split the watch.]
+Faramir and Gimli always found a place that was somehow enclosed when they slept.

 As they walked through northern Ithilien, Faramir's eyes ranged wide, catching familiar landscapes.